What is Profitability Index?

 With that said, for purposes of presenting a project or capital investment’s benefits on a per-dollar basis of the initial investment, the profitability index is more practical since it is standardized.

-The profitability index can thereby be used for comparisons among different projects.
+The PI metric can thereby be used for comparisons among different projects.
 By contrast, comparisons of NPV between projects are not always functional (i.e. non-standardized metric).

 - Discount Rate: 10%